-- To determine if trees or other types of vegetation are roosts they should be monitored overnight (including sampling dusk + 3.5 hours and dawn) between September and April using an ABM or several ABMs for a minimum of three days. - The ideal time to undertake surveys is when temperature ranges between 10 and 17°C. - 3 Surveys are optimal when relative humidity is c.>70%. - 4 Little precipitation should occur within the first two hours after dusk.
-The amount of precipitation allowed during this period is TBC. - 5 Monitoring during a full moon should be avoided. - The ABM(s) should be placed so that detection of bats is likely if they are using the potential roosts. - ABM data should be analysed to indicate the potential for roosts.
+- To determine if trees or other types of vegetation are roosts they should will be monitored overnight (including sampling dusk + 3.5 hours and dawn) between September and April using an ABM or several ABMs for a minimum of three days nights. - The ideal time to undertake sSurveys is results will only be considered valid for nights when the following conditions are met: - a. temperature ranges between does not drop below 10-and 17°C, during the first four hours after sunset; - b.
+Surveys are optimal when relative humidity is c.> does not drop below 70% during the first four hours after sunset; and - c.
+Little precipitation should no more that than 2,5mm precipitation occurs within the first two hours after dusksunset.
+The amount of precipitation allowed during this period is TBC. - 23 Monitoring during a full moon shouldwill be avoided. - The ABM(s) should will be placed so that detection of bats is likely if they are using the potential roosts. - 45 ABM data should will be analysed to indicate the potential for roosts.
 It should be noted that based on the current understanding of bat calls near roosts, it is possible that roosts will not be detected.
-In these cases, the criteria outlined in section 5.7.8 should be followed. - In the event ABM data and/or observations indicate bat roosting before the twonight monitoring duration has been completed no further monitoring is necessary and the vegetation used for roosting may not be removed.
+In these cases, the criteria outlined in section 5.7.8 should will be followed. - In the event ABM data and/or observations indicate bat roosting before the twothree-night monitoring duration has been completed no further monitoring is necessary and the vegetation used for roosting may not be removed.